dpiparo/vdt/ReadMe.md

 * No overhead present, no intrinsics used.
 * A scalar (`T(T)`) and array signature (`void(const unsigned int,T*,T*)`) are provided.

+Born and developed at [CERN](www.cern.ch), it is used, among the others, by LHC experiments and the [Geant4](http://geant4.cern.ch/) simulation toolkit.

 Much of the VDT code is inspired by the well known [Cephes](http://www.netlib.org/cephes) mathematical library.

 ## How to get, compile and install it